Aabhiraj412/Hostel-ERP/ReadMe.md

 ## Overview

-Hostel ERP is a full-stack hostel management system designed to streamline hostel administration for students and staff.
+Hostel ERP is a full-stack Hostel management system designed to streamline hostel administration for students and staff.
 With a user-friendly interface and robust backend, it automates daily operations, reducing administrative workload and improving efficiency.
 The system serves 500+ students and staff, managing 1000+ daily transactions while ensuring a 99.9% uptime.

 ## Key Features